true

 S Corp savings

-If you create a corporation or a limited liability company, making an S Corp election with the IRS might present some opportunities to reduce your self-employment tax liability.
+If you create a corporation or limited liability company, making an S Corp election with the IRS might present some opportunities to reduce your self-employment tax liability.
 With an S Corp, you generally pay yourself a reasonable salary out of earnings.
 You can distribute any remaining profits to yourself and any other shareholders or partners or leave the money in the business.
-In certain situations, the money in excess of your salary is subject to income tax but not employment taxes.
+In certain situations, money in excess of your salary is subject to income taxes but not employment taxes.

 Reducing net profit